haxilla/sublimePlugins/fileAnchor/readme.txt

 			if its not there, it add it.
 If so, determine the current state

 		TASK: Add MasterPlanner Menu Option
 			IDEA: clicking will initiate an upload to mysql and render a the text into an interactive format

 		TASK: Add mySQLuv Feature
 			IDEA: Right click to create, edit tables inside sublime text
 			Q: Can full forms be created or are only simple text fields available one at a time?

 	MILESTONE: Make the keyTracker increment how many times the file was saved and include it in the keystroke data reports

 		TASK: Need fields for lastSaveDate,totalSaveCount,currentSaveCount

-	ISSUE: How to include a synapsis of which FILES belong to which milestones?
+	Q: How to include a synapsis of which FILES belong to which milestones?

 VERSION: v.013

+	RELEASE NOTES: New Feature <! versionMaster !> Local versioning sytem that handles files locally.
+Stores copies of any file you are working on in various states to avoid useless commits for every minor detail.

-	RELEASE NOTES: Detect if current file is being versioned in a0ld folder If so, determine what state its at by scanning for various possiblities.
+	NOTE: Detect if current file is being versioned in a0ld folder.
+If so, determine what state its in by scanning file name patterns.
 Depending on the state, the program will react with an appropriate response.

-	COMMENT: Local versioning sytem that handles files locally.
-	Stores copies of the main file in various states to avoid useless commits for every minor detail.

 	IDEA: log the URLS's visited in firefox or chrome
 		Q: Can a script be written to extract text in the browser address bar?